vcc-csc212/sp21-archive/_docs/labs/lab-13/lab-13.md

 ✔️ [Grade Breakdown](#grading)

 #### Motivation (Why are we doing this?) {#motivation}
-The goal of this lab is to provide background on , `Hash Tables, Chaining, & Open-Addressing`.
+The goal of this lab is to provide background on **Hash Tables, Chaining, & Open-Addressing**.

 ---